×

 Recent Grants

-Grants made for 2021 from Healthy Youth Healthy Seniors Fund at Canton Community Foundation.
+Grants made from Healthy Youth Healthy Seniors Fund at Canton Community Foundation.

 New Hope Center for Grief - $5000 grant would support a summer camp for kids grieving the death of a parent, sibling, family member or friend.
 The grant would help expand capacity for this camp to be able to support 75 grieving children.